-Why does your hair hurt after a long day in a ponytail?
+Ariana Grande admits her high ponytail causes 'constant pain' — here's why

+"I just did a high ponytail for the first time and it is literally pulling on my BRAIN ITS SO PAINFUL HOW DO YOU DO IT," Cabello wrote to Grande.

+The high ponytail is Grande's signature style, so she's surely used to the hair ache.
+(And, as she explained in a Facebook post in 2014, she started wearing a high ponytail and extensions to protect her damaged hair as it grew back.)

-Maybe you've been there: At the end of a long day, you take your hair down and it feels ... weird, maybe even painful.
+Many women have been there: At the end of a long day, you take your hair down and it feels ... weird, maybe even painful.

-It's as if your hair has a mind of its own and it really wants to be back up in that ponytail.
-Sound familiar?

 It's a common sensation, but why does it happen?
-First of all, it's not really our hair itself that's hurting, but the structure underneath that's getting stressed.
+TODAY Style spoke to experts to get to the, um, root of the problem.
+First of all, it's not the hair itself that's hurting, but the structure underneath that's getting stressed.

-"The way to think about it is that the hair you see is just the tip of the iceberg," Dr. Paradi Mirmirani, director of hair disorders for Kaiser Permanente in northern California, told TODAY Style.
+"The way to think about it is that the hair you see is just the tip of the iceberg," Dr. Paradi Mirmirani, director of hair disorders for Kaiser Permanente in California, said.
 "There's a lot going on underneath the hair — nerve endings, blood vessels, oil glands.
 If you think of that structure as a unit, that sensation starts to make a little more sense.
-If you move the top portion, the hair fiber effects what's going on underneath."
+If you move the top portion, the hair fiber affects what's going on underneath."

 And when that structure gets pulled in a direction it's not used to for a long period of time, it almost gets stuck.
-Paradi warned that the problem can be worse for people who have long, thick hair.
+Mirmirani warned that the problem can be worse for people who have long, thick hair.

 "There's probably also some folks who just have an increased sensitivity," she added.
 "Just like how some people are naturally more sensitive on their skin."